textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 Let’s look at each one in default system context.

-### Create via the ‘New theme’ editor
+### Create from scratch

-Creating a theme via the **New theme** editor is the most called-out way to get started by evidence of the prominent button bearing the same label right at top of the Themes panel.
+That is to say, via the **New theme** editor; it is the most called-out way to get started by evidence of the prominent button bearing the same label right at top of the Themes panel.

 ![Click New theme button](https://docs.textpattern.com/img/click-new-theme-button.png)